thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

     * Possible values (can be combined if separated by _):
         * `default`: cosine similarity retriever
-        * `multiquery`: retriever that uses the LLM to reformulate your query to get different perspectives
+        * `multiquery`: retriever that uses the LLM to reformulate your query to get different perspectives.
+This uses the strong LLM and, as it requires complex output parsing for now it is recommended to not use that retriever for average models.
         * `knn`: knn
         * `svm`: svm
         * `parent`: parent chunk